Charleston Workplace Accidents Lawyer

 • Temporary partial disability benefits if you can work, but your earnings are reduced

-• Permanent partial disability benefits if you suffer a disability that permanently impairs your earning capacity even once reaching MMI
+• Permanent partial disability benefits if you suffer a disability that permanently impairs your earning capacity, even once reaching MMI

 • Permanent total disability benefits if you’re totally unable to perform any work after you’ve reached MMI

 Damages in personal injury cases are different.
 In personal injury cases, you can seek compensation for any loss you suffered.
 That includes financial and non-financial losses.
-Examples include:

 • Any medical bill not covered by workers’ comp